 This moist Banana Pound Cake is buttery, flavorful, and the perfect way to use up ripe bananas.
 Easy to make, freezer-friendly, and always a crowd-pleaser!

 If you’ve ever found yourself staring at a bunch of overripe bananas and thinking “not banana bread again…”, this Banana Pound Cake is your buttery, banana-loaded upgrade.
-It’s rich, moist, and walks the delicious line between classic pound cake and comforting banana bread.
-Around here, I’ve been known to call it “breakfast cake” and eat a slice with my coffee—because let’s be honest, it’s basically a donut with better ingredients (hi, potassium!).
+It’s rich, moist, and walks the delicious line between classic pound cake and comforting banana bread coffee cake.

-And while I’m the only banana-baked-goods fan in my house—truly a mystery—I still bake a loaf, slice it into hefty chunks, and freeze them for later.
-Future me always approves.
+And while I’m the only banana-baked-goods fan in my house, truly a mystery, I still bake a loaf, slice it into hefty chunks, and freeze them for later.
+Future me always approves!

-Why You’ll Love This Recipe
+Why You’ll Love This Pound Cake Recipe!

 - No fancy ingredients.
 Just pantry staples + those bananas staring at you from the counter.